-There are few things you can try to get HP printer to install in Windows 10 anyway.
+There are a few things you can try to get an HP printer to install in Windows 10 anyway.

 The first is to try and run the printer installer in Compatibility Mode.
 Simply right-click the driver installer file and in the popup, select Properties.